 I can’t copy someone else’s diet or meal plan

-The way someone else eats may or may not work for everyone.
+The way someone else eats will not work for everyone.
 I started out following the Raw Till 4 diet, eating about 2,500 calories a day.
 But I wasn’t as physically active as Freelee or the other Raw Till 4’ers so it wasn’t sustainable.

 I eventually found a way of eating that fits my lifestyle and my needs.